lennart-k/rustical/docs/index.md

 !!! warning
 RustiCal is **not production-ready!**
-While I've started migrating to RustiCal and becoming more confident, please know that bugs and rough edges will still occur.
+I've been using it for the last few weeks and I'm slowly becoming more confident, however you'd be one of the first testers so expect bugs and rough edges.
 If you still want to play around with it in its current state, absolutely feel free to do so and to open up an issue if something is not working. :)

 ## Features